Sermons

 20 August 2017

 Today’s encounter between Jesus and the Canaanite woman from the region of Tyre and Sidon is often misread and even misunderstood.
-People are often left scratching their heads wondering about Jesus’ treatment of this woman pleading for Jesus to heal her daughter.
-They often ask why Jesus denies her request at first.
-But as I… Read more
+People are often left scratching their heads wondering about… Read more

 The Deafening Silence of God.